2007–08 Nemzeti Bajnokság I

 The 2007–08 Nemzeti Bajnokság I, also known as NB I, was the 106th season of top-tier football in Hungary.
 The league was officially named Soproni Liga for sponsoring reasons.
 The season started on 20 July 2007 and ended on 2 June 2008.

 The league was contested by 16 teams and MTK Budapest emerged victorious, breaking DVSC's hegemony in the league.
-The two teams were in a two-way title race for much of the season, with the fate of the championship being decided on the penultimate day of the season, after MTK beat REAC 1-4 in Zugló.
-Debrecen finished 2nd, 2 points off the trophy.
-Despite failing to retain their championship, Debrecen still had a memorable season, only losing at home to champions MTK, and winning 8 of their last 9 games.
+The two teams were in a two-way title race for much of the season, with the fate of the championship being decided on the penultimate day of the season, after MTK beat REAC 1–4 in Zugló.
+Debrecen finished 2nd, two points off the trophy.
+Despite failing to retain their championship, Debrecen still had a memorable season, only losing at home to champions MTK, and winning eight of their last nine games.

 MTK remained undefeated until October, as DVSC suffered losses early on to Honvéd and MTK.
-MTK would only lose two games on home soil under József Garami, and won 6 of their last 7 games.
-The two teams scored an equal amount of goals, 67.
+MTK would only lose two games on home soil under József Garami, and won six of their last seven games.
+The two teams scored an equal number of goals, 67.

-As of 2024, this remains MTK's most recent league-title.
+As of 2024, this remains MTK's most recent league title.